André Méric: Biography

 Méric was born in Toulouse (Haute-Garonne) on 14 August 1913.
 He became a militant socialist at the age of 15.
-An apprentice mechanic, Méric desired to become an accountant, qualifying on the eve of his departure for military service in 1939.
-After the armistice, he joined the Resistance, but was arrested and deported to the camp of Rava-Ruska, in East Prussia.
-After the Liberation, he was elected to the General Council of Haute-Garonne and became, three years later, the youngest senator of France at thirty-five years.
+As an apprentice mechanic Méric desired to become an accountant, qualifying on the eve of his departure for military service in 1939.
+After the armistice he joined the Resistance, but was arrested and deported to the Rava-Ruska concentration camp, located in East Prussia.
+After his liberation, he was elected to the General Council of Haute-Garonne.
+Three years later, he became the youngest senator of France aged thirty-five years.
 He was also elected mayor of Calmont in 1955.

-Vice-President of the Council of the Republic and the Senate from 1956 to 1980, he replaced Alain Poher at the head of the Upper House in 1969 when he became interim President of the Republic.
-In 1980, the socialist senators chose to chair the group.
-The following year, Andre Meric is part of the political council of the Socialist Party nominee in Presidential election, François Mitterrand.
+In 1956, he became Vice-President of the Council of the Republic of France, and served as Vice-President of the Senate from 1958-1980.
+He replaced Alain Poher as the head of the Upper House in 1969 when he became the Interim President of the Fifth French Republic.
+As the party leader of the Socialists of the Senate, he served as president of the Socialist Party from 1980 to 1988.